tomirons/pw-web/readme.md

 ### Setup

-Once you've go the requirements done, next is the setup.

 First you need to rename `.env.example` to `.env`

 Then set the permissions to 775 for the following directories/files: